Ktollie2/Chatbot-server/README.md

 # python ClientA.py Port
 #

-Our roles for this project were as followed:
+Our roles for this project were...
 Kevin: Server side programming and roadmapping as well as research
 Shane: Client side programming and research